Recreation, Park, and Health Promotion Grant and Program Resources

-- Kresge Foundation: They offer grants for facility development, community health partnerships, developing healthy environments and more.
+- Kresge Foundation: They offer grants for facility development, healthy community partnerships, developing healthy environments and more.

 - Rails-to-Trails Conservancy: They provide reports and information on the value and importance of trails and greenways.
 They also have a Trail-Building Toolbox and a Trail-Building Service which offer referrals and information for individuals and/or organizations that seek more local assistance with trail development in local communities.

 - Federal Transportation Enhancements Grants: This program addresses bicycle and pedestrian accommodations that are made with road improvements and other transportation projects.
 For more information, and for state-specific information go to

 - Walk with Ease: Offered as a self-guided course or in a community setting, it provides evidence based, health promotion programs for people with arthritis.

 - National Recreation and Park Association: They maintain a list of government and foundation grants in the areas of health, children/families, natural resources and other recreation and parks related areas

 - The Allstate Foundation: They provide grant funding for recreation and parks in the U.S. They have a record of giving in Illinois, since they have a major headquarters office outside of Chicago.

 - National Football League in partnership with Local Initiatives Support Corporation (LISC): NFL Youth Football Fund Grassroots Program to Support Community and School Football Field Improvements

 - Retirement Research Foundation: They fund projects in the Midwest only.
 This foundation is headquartered in Chicago and gives generously in the Chicago area.